-Kevin is a member of Preti Flaherty’s Environmental and Litigation practice groups in the firm’s Portland, Maine, office.
+Kevin is a member of Preti Flaherty’s Environmental Practice Group in the firm’s Portland, Maine, office.
 He focuses his practice on a range of matters in the area of environmental law, including advising clients on complex cases in various stages of remedial investigation, discovery and strategy development in connection with third-party allocation processes and Natural Resource Damage Assessments, drafting briefs and dispositive motions, and representing clients before federal, state, and local agencies.
 He provides informed counsel on matters related to the cleanup of superfund sites through firsthand experience with CERCLA, RCRA, the Clean Water Act, EPCRA, TSCA, and other federal and state environmental statutory and regulatory frameworks.

 Kevin is a graduate of Boston College Law School and the University of Vermont Rubenstein School of Environment and Natural Resources.
 While in law school, he held internships at a U.S. Environmental Protection Agency regional office in Boston; the U.S. Department of the Interior; and the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, and served as a student attorney in the Administrative Law Division of the Massachusetts Attorney General’s Office.
 Prior to law school, Kevin was involved with fisheries research projects in the Great Lakes Basin and Yellowstone National Park.